 Stateful storage warning: Volumes are stored on a single server’s local filesystem.
 Techulus Cloud does not currently provide replicated volumes, automatic storage failover, or high availability for stateful services.
 If the server hosting a volume is lost, data can only be recovered from completed backups.
-We do not recommend running production databases on Techulus Cloud until HA storage and failover are implemented, unless you accept this risk and maintain an external recovery plan.
+Do not use Techulus Cloud local volumes for production databases.

 Adding Volumes